-In the fall of 2003 I was asked to finish teaching a study skills class for LPNs because my friend Linda, who had been the instructor, was called to California to help her sick brother and his family.
+In the fall of 2003, I was asked to finish teaching a study skills class for LPNs because my friend Linda, who had been the instructor, was called to California to help her sick brother and his family.
 I was not sure exactly what I was agreeing to, but I could use a little extra money from a job description sounding much like the tutoring I did with Avery.
 So I improvised through the three remaining classes as best I could.
-Coming in after the semester had begun gave me little time to assess needs, much less provide for them, and I wondered what to offer twenty student nurses with a variety of academic abilities and experiences.
+Coming in after the semester began gave me little time to assess needs, much less provide for them, and I wondered what to offer twenty student nurses with a variety of academic abilities and experiences.

-In the fall of 2004 I was asked back to teach the study skills class, and an additional one - a math review to remedy phobias and gaps the students may have before they take Dosage Calculation, a course which certainly sounded like something that needed accurate math skills.
+The next fall I was asked back to teach the study skills class, followed by a math review in the spring.
+The second course would try to remedy phobias and gaps in learning before the students took Dosage Calculation, a course which needed accurate math skills.
 I agreed, beginning the semester with the class, and having a clearer idea of what was expected from me and the students.
 The program, a satellite of Our Lady of the Lake College in Baton Rouge, was designed to address the local nursing shortage and provide a nurturing opportunity for those who wanted post-secondary career training.

-I considered how to begin the four-week math class for the spring semester filling four hours of review at seventeen levels of math phobia in one room, and quite aware of my own insecurities with this subject, I didn't take this assignment lightly.
-Before class started, when a few students had been rather vocal about their fears, I knew it wouldn't take much to add to them.

-I tried by saying something reassuring, "We really already know most of what we need.
-This is just review."
-Following these soothing words I passed out the pretest and several students visibly flinched.
+I was quite aware of my own insecurities with math and didn't take the assignment lightly.
+I had to plan several four-hour review classes for seventeen students who had been vocal about their apprehension.
+I knew it wouldn't take much to add to those fears.
+I tried to be reassuring.
+"We really already know most of what we need.
+This is just a review."
+But despite my soothing words, several students flinched when I passed out the pretest.